 We have a great quality of life and also face challenges on the horizon.
-I am open to your ideas and ready to listen.
 Let’s work on our future together.

 “After selling Phyllis her home many years ago, I had the chance to see her work on some issues in our community.
 She impressed me with her diligence, her openness to hearing both sides and her focus on getting the facts.
 Her sense of balance and fairness is a real asset.” ~ Diane Moyer

 “We support Phyllis Bailey for City Council because of her dedication to helping work for a safe and affordable quality of life for our local community.” ~ Rebecca Farnham Porter & Dave Porter

 “I have known Phyllis for several years now, and am impressed at her intellect and clarity of thought.
 I am excited about her work for Bath.
 She has my vote.” ~ Carl S. Graffam